skvamme/pico_atlast/README.md

 *****************************************************************************************

-If you want to try sixel graphics, upgrade your Xterm to the latest version (where sixel graphics is enabled by default).
+If you want to try sixel graphics, upgrade your Xterm to the latest version.

 sudo apt install xterm
 sudo apt install cu